Expressing purpose with to and for

 - Turn the TV on to watch the news.

-Use for + -ing to talk about the purpose or function of an object
+Use for + -ing verb to talk about the purpose or function of an object

-We use for + ing to talk about the purpose or function of a thing, what an object is used for.
+We can use to + infinitive or for + ing verb to talk about the purpose or function of a thing, what an object is used for.

 - This machine is used for cleaning cars.